Ocracoke, N.C.’s community newspaper since 1999

 GOT A NEWS TIP?
 If you have an idea for an Observer story, send us note at email@example.com.
 Include your name and contact info.
 We cannot guarantee all requests will be honored.

-The Ocracoke Observer is published monthly for distribution on Ocracoke Island, connecting points and areas including Hyde and Dare counties.
-The paper is generated on Ocracoke and printed at Cooke Publishing, Greenville, NC.
+The Ocracoke Observer is published 10 months each year for distribution on Ocracoke Island, connecting points and areas including Hyde and Dare counties.
+The paper is generated on Ocracoke and printed at Cooke Publishing, Greenville, N.C.
 Contributors’ opinions are not necessarily those of the publishers.

 Our mission: To illuminate the unique experience of Ocracoke Island by communicating important community news, history and culture.

 Letters to the editor and ideas are welcome.
 Letters must be signed, include contact information (address, city, email and phone number) for verification purposes.
 The Ocracoke Observer reserves the right to edit for content and space and to not publish submissions deemed inappropriate for any reason.

 Website: We welcome comments on posts but reserve the right not to post comments that attack other commentators.

 Editorial, letters and Advertising: email@example.com